 The development of ITIL occurred through a collaborative effort on the part of a large number of experts and organizations.
 It provides a versatile and dynamic framework that can be applied to any organization due to being conceived by a wide range of IT experts and professionals.

 The ITIL approach provides a number of advantages -

 The guidance provided by ITIL is commonly used and recognized, making it an easy avenue of communication between many organizations and individuals.
 Many high-profile companies have turned to ITIL guidance for their business practices, including IBM, NASA, and HSBC.

 Organizations around the world have proven the effectiveness of this model by adapting it to their business models, leading to a continuous cycle of improvement.

 A fundamental aspect of the success of ITIL is its requisite education and certification schemes.
 These uniform requirements help companies to deliver quality service by having their service personnel properly trained and educated.

 ITIL allows us to create and maintain beneficial business relationships with our customers and increase their satisfaction.
 It also enables us to discover the most efficient practices for our teams to use in understanding and managing customer expectations.

 The adoption of proven standards leads us to provide quality service on a consistent basis.

 By using ITIL, we can incorporate changing elements of our customer’s needs while also increasing stability and reducing risk.
 These processes allow us to act in accordance with changing circumstances in short order.
 By aligning plans for services with plans for the business, we can decrease the likelihood of unexpected deficiencies in business performance.

 In short, the ITIL service lifecycle allows us to engage in a positive feedback loop.
-Our service strategy, design, transition, and operation are integrated into continual service improvement so that present and future challenges are met and adapted to with ease.
+Our service strategy, design, transition, and operation are integrated into continual service improvement so that present and future challenges are met and adapted with ease.